 A while ago I tried making ice cream using the salad-spinner approach.
-This did not work well, so I ended up buying an ice cream maker.
+This did not work well, so I ended up buying an ice cream maker (affiliate link).
 I’ve made plenty of experiments with it so far; here’s some of what I’ve done.

 White chocolate almond milk with cacao nibs